 Spirit of Justice takes an interesting approach with its main villain compared to Dual Destinies.
 Whereas the phantom’s existence is a well-guarded secret until the very end of the final episode, Ga’ran makes her first appearance roughly halfway through the game.
 Even before that moment, her presence could be felt the moment Phoenix stood up for Ahlbi and the Defense Culpability Act was invoked.
 Though she attempts to pass the ordinance off as a necessary countermeasure to punish the wicked, its negative effect on the citizens outweigh any good it may have accomplished.
 Indeed, the sheer despair Phoenix felt during his first case in Khura’in was only a prelude to the suicide of Tahrust Inmee, which would later be dubbed the DCA Tragedy.

 It is appropriate, then, that once the player has fully comprehended how corrupt the justice system is, Ga’ran drops the pretenses and begins acting on her inherent malevolent nature.
 As a villain, Ga’ran could be described as a freakish fusion of Manfred von Karma and Morgan Fey.
 She reveals herself to be a highly amoral prosecutor who effortlessly manipulates the court in her favor.
 Due to being the country’s monarch, she goes one step further than Manfred by changing the country’s laws on the spot when things aren’t going her way.
 Meanwhile, like Morgan Fey, she was driven by jealousy due to having less spiritual power than her sister, Amara.
 In Ga’ran’s case, her situation prevented her from ascending to the throne, forcing her to orchestrate Amara’s downfall.
-Once Dhurke’s was forced to go into hiding, Ga’ran established the Defense Culpability Act to tighten her iron grip on the country.
+Once Dhurke was forced to go into hiding, Ga’ran established the Defense Culpability Act to tighten her iron grip on the country.

 By discrediting defense attorneys, prosecutors and the powers that be were given carte blanche to do as they desired.
 This was shown as early as the third chapter when Minister Inga is seen unflinchingly and remorselessly signing execution orders.
 The phantom played a pivotal role in many character’s backstories, but had limited screentime after his façade was cracked.
 Ga’ran’s influence is evident from the minute the game begins.

 Because of this, that it turns out she’s the culprit behind the murder of Minister Inga and the incident from twenty-three years ago is unsurprising.
 As it turns out, Inga was planning a coup of his own, but Ga’ran killed him before he could effect his plan.
 What the game instead does is take an approach akin to “Turnabout Academy” by throwing an obvious suspect at you from the onset only to convince you beyond almost all reasonable doubt that she’s innocent.
-Specifically, she ostensibly has a solid alibi, assisting a neighboring nation’s king by challenging a spirit at the time the murder occurred.
+She ostensibly has a solid alibi, assisting a neighboring nation’s king by challenging a spirit at the time the murder occurred.
 She was also outside the tomb in plain sight of Phoenix and Apollo during the hostage negotiation.
 Though the ultimate conclusion is fairly obvious, this does not mean “Turnabout Revolution” is anticlimactic – far from it.
-In fact, I would say this case is more akin to piecing together the aftermath of a political thriller than a murder mystery.
+In fact, I would say this case is more akin to piecing together the aftermath of a political scandal than a murder mystery.